ryandaa/TextHalfBold/README.md

 # **TextHalfBold**

 **TextHalfBold** is a unique Chrome extension that transforms the way you view text.
+It's primarily used for users with ADHD or people who generally have a hard time focusing.
+It's also for people who want to change up their visual reading!
 By bolding half of the letters in a word, it offers a fresh perspective on reading online content.

 ## Features
 - **Half-Bold Transformation**: Experience text in a way you've never seen before.
 Half of the letters in each word will be bolded, providing a unique reading experience.